XRPLF/xrpl-dev-portal/content/concepts/decentralized-exchange/decentralized-exchange.md

 ## Structure

 The XRP Ledger's decentralized exchange consists of an unlimited number of currency pairs, tracked on-demand when users make trades.
 A currency pair can consist of XRP and a token or two different tokens; tokens are always identified by the combination of an issuer and a currency code.
-Therefore, it is possible to trade between two tokens with the same currency code and different issuers, or the same issuer and different currency codes.
+It is possible to trade between two tokens with the same currency code and different issuers, or the same issuer and different currency codes. <!-- STYLE_OVERRIDE: limited number -->

 As with all changes to the XRP Ledger, you need to send a [transaction](transaction-basics.html) to make a trade.
 A trade in the XRP Ledger is called an [Offer](offers.html).
 An Offer is effectively a [_limit order_](https://en.wikipedia.org/wiki/Order_(exchange)#Limit_order) to buy or sell a specific amount of one currency (XRP or a token) for a specific amount of another.
 When the network executes an Offer, if there are any matching Offers for the same currency pair, they are consumed starting with the best exchange rate first.